andreaskaempf/adventofcode2023/README.md

   separate groups, multiply the sizes of these two groups together.
-Used yourbasic/graph to create graph, and calculated the total distance from node 0 to all other nodes, tried all combinations of the 100 nodes with the highest graph distnce when removed, to check if graph has 2 components (i.e., subgraphs not connected together).
+Used yourbasic/graph to create graph, and calculated the total distance from node 0 to all other nodes, tried all combinations of the 100 nodes with the highest graph distance when removed, to check if graph has 2 components (i.e., subgraphs not connected together).
 Picking the edges that resulted in the highest total graph distance was necessary because it's too much computation to consider all 3-edge combinations amount the ~3500 edges.
+  This was Part 1, there was no Part 2 (except for being able to push a "button" provided that all previous gold stars were earned).

 To compile and run a **Go** program
 * Change into the directory with the program